bimdata/javascript-api-client/docs/CheckerApi.md

 ## createChecker

-> IfcChecker createChecker(cloudPk, ifcPk, projectPk, data)
+> IfcChecker createChecker(cloudPk, modelPk, projectPk, data)

 Create a checker to a model